Politics of the United States: Gerrymandering

-Increase in polarization
+Polarization increase

-Since the 1970s, the United States has grown more polarized, with rapid increases in polarization during the 2000s onwards.
-As a general rule, urban areas and suburbs have become more "blue," Democratic or liberal, while agricultural rural areas have become more "red," Republican or conservative.
-Since many states have no large or extensive urban areas the result is that there are many "red" states in the south and midwest, while coastal states which contain extensive urbanized areas tend to be "blue."
+Since the 1970s, the United States has grown more polarized, with rapid increases in polarization during the 2000s onward.
+As a general rule, urban areas and suburbs have become more "blue", Democratic or liberal, while agricultural rural areas have become more "red", Republican or conservative.
+Since many states have no large or extensive urban areas the result is that there are many "red" states in the south and Midwest, while coastal states which contain extensive urbanized areas tend to be "blue."
 Rural areas with a recreational focus such as ski resorts are an exception to the general rule.